krishnanlab/txt2onto2.0/README.md

 - `-id` is the ID of the training instances.
 The row number of the ID file should correspond to the description from the input text.
 Users can include multiple columns to provide additional information about each instance, but only the first column will be used in the analysis.
 The first column must contain unique IDs for each instance.

 This script produces the following output:
 - `-out` specifies the output directory, in this example the output will be `../data/MONDO_0004981__train_input.tsv`.
 The output file contains the ID, label, and text required for training a model.
-The prepared input file looks like:
+The prepared input file is formatted in this structure:
 ```
 ID	label	text
 ID1  1  TEXT